Inspiration

 5 Catchy Trends in Digital Illustration in 2020

-Keeping the eye on the ball, we’ve collected a bunch of hot trends in the sphere of digital illustration.
+Keeping an eye on the ball, we’ve collected a bunch of hot trends in the sphere of digital illustration.
 Enjoy and get inspired!

-Illustration steadily keeps its positions as a visual media for various goals.
-Websites and landing pages, magazines and newsletters, screens of mobile apps, social network pages and posts, posters and banners – a big proportion of the resource we deal with daily feature illustrations and love them for their diversity, flexibility, and originality.
-We’ve prepared a brief review so let’s together take a glance at what illustrators make trendy this year.
+Illustration steadily keeps its position as a visual medium for various goals.
+Websites and landing pages, magazines and newsletters, screens of mobile apps, social network pages and posts, posters and banners – a big proportion of the resources we deal with daily feature illustrations and love them for their diversity, flexibility, and originality.
+We’ve prepared a brief review, so let’s look at what illustrators make trendy this year.
 As usual, we packed it with various examples.

 Exaggerations